abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 ### 05-05-13

-One of the teachings Ajahn Chah emphasized most consistently was on the theme of uncertainty*---*that everything is not for sure.
+One of the teachings Ajahn Chah emphasized most consistently was on the theme of uncertainty---that everything is not for sure.
 In a monastery, for instance, it's common for the number of visitors to increase, like today, and then decrease; they're here for a while, then they disappear.
 This creates a constant sense of circumstances being